Disorder-enhanced effective masses and deviations from Matthiessen's rule in PdCoO$_2$ thin films: Discussion

 For the films considered in our work, we find that the resistivity and scattering rate at high temperatures $T > 100$ K are better described by T-linear behavior rather than power-law $T^{1.4}$ behavior observed previously.
 For the purpose our study, we use the slope of the T-linear resistivity to parameterize the temperature dependence of the resistivity in the high temperature regime to explore the origins of the observed DMR (T $> 100 $K).
-The observation of a high-temperature DMR has only been explored in the work of \citeauthor{Sunko2020} on PtCoO$_2$ and PdCoO$_2$ single crystals with controlled electron irradiation.
-This suggests that the addition of disorder leads to a change in the relevant scattering mechanisms.
-However, the changes in disorder as a function of irradiation are much smaller than the range of disorder accessible in thin films by tuning annealing and thickness.
-We would note that a similar increase of the temperature dependent component of the resistivity with increasing residual resistivity has been previously observed in extruded thin films of aluminum \cite{VanZytveld1969}. \\
+The observation of a high-temperature DMR in delafossites has only been explored in electron irradiation on PtCoO$_2$ and PdCoO$_2$ single crystals \cite{sunko_controlled_2020}, where the addition of disorder leads to a change in the relevant scattering mechanisms.
+However, the range of additional disorder induced by irradiation ($\sim 0.5 \,\mu\Omega \,\mathrm{cm}$) is much smaller than the range of disorder accessible in thin films by tuning annealing and thickness ($\sim 3 \, \mu\Omega\, \mathrm{cm}$).
+We would note that a similar increase of the temperature dependent component of the resistivity with increasing residual resistivity has been previously observed in extruded thin films of aluminum \cite{van_zytveld_size-dependent_1969}. \\